bdesanctis/bamdam/README.md

 ### <a name="plotdamage"></a>bamdam plotdamage

 Plots a postmortem damage "smiley" plot using the subs file produced from bamdam compute.
 Can take one or more subs files.
 Fast.
-Accepts tax IDs only (e.g. "9606").
+Accepts numeric tax IDs only (e.g. "9606").
 Produces png or pdf depending on output file suffix.

 ```
-./bamdam plotdamage --in_subs IN_SUBS --tax TAX --outplot OUTPLOT
+usage: bamdam plotdamage --in_subs SUBS --tax TAXID --outplot damageplot.png

+optional arguments:
+  -h, --help            show this help message and exit
+  --in_subs IN_SUBS [IN_SUBS ...]
+                        Input subs file(s)
+  --in_subs_list IN_SUBS_LIST
+                        Path to a text file contaning input subs files, one per line
+  --tax TAX             Taxonomic node ID (required)
+  --outplot OUTPLOT     Filename for the output plot, ending in .png or .pdf (default: damage_plot.png)
+  --ymax YMAX           Maximum for y axis (optional)
 ```

 Example output for multiple input files: